How to write a query letter: 12 essential steps.

 - State your purpose and give the basic details

-Be sure to tell the agent what you’re looking for, as in “I’m seeking representation…” This may seem obvious to you, but agents receive letters covering a variety of topics, so it’s helpful to let them know your intentions right off the bat.
+Be sure to mention what you’re looking for, as in “I’m seeking representation…” This may seem obvious to you, but literary agents receive letters covering a variety of topics, so it’s helpful to let them know your intentions right off the bat.

 - Tell the agent why you picked her or him

-When you write your query letter, be sure to explain why you sent it to this particular agent.
+Be sure to mention why you sent your query letter to this particular agent.

 You may also mention that you met this agent at a writer’s conference—if you actually did—or that you’re contacting her or him based on a referral from an established author or editor at a publishing house, if you really have such a referral.